Jackson Field (Greeley)

 Jackson Field is a baseball venue in Greeley, Colorado, United States.
 It is home to the Northern Colorado Bears baseball team of the NCAA Division I Summit League.
 The facility has a capacity of 1,500 spectators.
 The field was dedicated in 1952 in honor of Charles N. Jackson, a UNC trustee who helped purchase the land in 1927.

 Features

-The field's features include an grass playing surface, a press box, an electronic scoreboard, dugouts, a padded backstop, restrooms, and concessions truck.
+The field's features include a grass playing surface, a press box, an electronic scoreboard, dugouts, a padded backstop, restrooms, and concessions truck.
 In the summer of 2019, the field saw a new scoreboard installed as well as batting cages.